Skip to content

 There is a lack of nationally collected outcomes data for mental health consumers.
 For example, diagnosis, treatment and experiences of care for Australians accessing mental health services at emergency departments, general practitioners, and private services is unknown.

 AHMAC (Australian Health Ministers’ Advisory Council) 2016.
-Cultural Respect Framework 2016–26 for Aboriginal And Torres Strait Islander Health: A National Approach To Building A Culturally Respectful Health System.
+Cultural Respect Framework 2016–26 for Aboriginal and Torres Strait Islander Health: A National Approach to Building a Culturally Respectful Health System.
 Canberra: AHMAC.

 AHRC (Australian Human Rights Commission) 2010.
 Community reference guide to the UN Declaration on the Rights of Indigenous Peoples.
 Canberra: AHRC.